-5 things to do when grandparents won’t do things your way
+5 practical tips for when grandparents won’t do things your way

 And grandpa and his toddler grandson forehead to forehead, smiling.